The Alton Gift: Book Four

-In one of the transient camp, Jeram's friend Ulm recovers from the fever.
+In the transient camp, Jeram's friend Ulm recovers from the fever.
 Jeram persuades him to donate blood to assist in finding a cure.

-The keepers join to use laran to synthesize a cure, but the process is too slow.
+The Keepers join to use laran to synthesize a cure, but the process is too slow.
 Marguerida uses her shadow matrix to make a sufficient quantity, but the effort traps her in the Overworld.
-Domenic joins his parents' hands, once again joining the ring of Varzil the Good that his father wears with his mother's Shadow Matrix.
+Domenic joins his parents' hands, once again joining the ring of Varzil the Good that his father wears with his mother's shadow matrix.
 Marguerida uses their joint power to heal her husband's wound.

 With the epidemic receding, Comyn Council gathers again.
 Domenic announces his engagement to Alanna, but she declines, saying she needs training at a Tower to master her laran gifts.
 This leaves Domenic free to marry Illona.
 The Keeper's Council charges Marguerida with the misuse of her laran at the battle of the Old North Road, while acknowledging that she saved most of their lives by doing so.
 They require her to finish her Tower training, which had been interrupted by the events described in The Shadow Matrix.
-The council brings no charges against Lew, saying he is free to return to the St.-Valentine-of-the-Snows monastery.
+The Council brings no charges against Lew, saying he is free to return to the St.-Valentine-of-the-Snows monastery.

 Jeram returns to his family and moves to Thendara to help prepare for the eventual return of the Federation.